Suspect in Wisconsin teen’s abduction ordered to stand trial

 During a preliminary hearing, prosecutors must show they have enough evidence to warrant a trial.
-After Patterson waived his right to that proceeding, Judge James Babler set a March 27 date for arraignment.
+After Patterson waived his right to that proceeding, Judge James Babler set a March 27 date for arraignment, where Patterson is expected to formally enter a plea.

-As he was leaving the courtroom, Patterson smiled and nodded at his father, Patrick Patterson, and said, “I love you.”
-The elder Patterson responded, “I love you.”
+As he was leaving the courtroom, Patterson smiled and nodded at his relatives and said, “I love you.”
+His father, Patrick Patterson, responded, “I love you.”

 About 20 members of the Closs family attended.
-Neither they nor members of the Patterson family would speak to reporters afterward.
+They left the courthouse without speaking to reporters.
+Asked whether there was anything he wanted to say, the elder Patterson told one reporter: “Pray for Jayme’s family.”

 According to the criminal complaint, Patterson told investigators he knew Jayme “was the girl he was going to take” after he saw her getting on a school bus near her home.
-He made two aborted trips to the family’s home before carrying out the attack in which he killed Jayme’s mother in front of her.
+He made two aborted trips to the family’s home before carrying out the attack in which he killed Jayme’s mother in front of her, the complaint said.

 In the days that followed, thousands of people volunteered to search for Jayme.
 Investigators believe Patterson hid Jayme in a remote cabin in Gordon, about 60 miles (97 kilometers) north of Barron, before she escaped and got help from a woman walking her dog.